Estimated reading time: 8 minutes

 Before you start to do any real research about where you’d like to study or work as a counselor, you should identify the State and kind of facility that you’ll be working in.
 In most cases, this is just your home State.

 Each state will have slightly different requirements for you to work as an alcohol and drug counselor.
-More specifically, the locations that you want to work will have particular requirements.
+More specifically, the locations where you want to work will have particular requirements.

 Different rehab facilities and programs have different standards of education and experience.
 Higher paying jobs might require that you have extensive experience and a specific set of educational acquirements.